isms/boston-python-talk/README.md

-# Writing Flask Apps for Fun and Politics
-## Flask at the Ed Markey Senate campaign
+## Flask at the 2013 Ed Markey for Senate Campaign

 Materials in this repo accompany a talk at Boston Python User Group's August Presentation Night, 8/28/13.